Minxyzgo/RWPP/README.md

 - Run launcher.bat

 # Build
+Using OpenJdk 17 or above.

-Run gradle task `shared:rebuildJar` to build necessary libs at first.
+Run gradle task `kspKotlin` to build necessary libs at first.

-OpenJdk 17 or above

-For desktop, run task `desktop:packageReleaseUberJarForCurrentOS`
+For desktop, run task `rwpp-desktop:packageReleaseUberJarForCurrentOS`

+To build msi, run task `rwpp-desktop:packageWixDistribution` (Note that you need .net SDK)

 For android, assets and res are missing for some reason, you can find them in your Rusted Warfare client.

 # Contribute
-If you want to create international support for your native language, You can go `shared/src/commonMain/composeResources/files` to create a new bundle.
+If you find any bugs or have any suggestions, please create an issue.

 # Thanks